natybrum97/desafio-tecnico-bets/README.md

 ```

-3. Configure the .env.development and .env.test files using the .env.example file.
+3. Configure the .env and .env.test files using the .env.example file.

 4. Execute all scripts to run migrations: